Madaniarias/unit1_g1/README.md

 Justify the tools/structure of your solution

 The following arguments make python a good tool for the solution of this project:
-- It is a free software.
+- It is a free software, which means there will not be any additional cost for the user regarding software usage for the creating of the electronic ledger.
-- Python is cross-platform and will work on Windows, macOS, and Linux so it will be accesible to download from almost any computer.
+- Python is cross-platform and will work on Windows, macOS, and Linux, which means that it will be accesible to download from almost any computer.
-- Does not take much space and it is easy and quick to download (It can be download from their webpage in a matter of minutes).
+- The software does not take much space and it is easy and quick to download (It can be download from their webpage in a matter of minutes).

 CODE OF THE PROGRAM IS IN THE MEDIA FILE ALONG WITH THE FUNCTIONALITY TEST.
 username: Sato
 Password: mssato

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).